pastorryanhayden/blog/source/_posts/2023-08-14-rule-4-dont-worry-about-delivery.md

 I remember hearing a preacher once who went to the same school I did.
 He had adopted almost all of the founder of our schools idiosyncrasies.
 He even preached a message made famous by this other preacher.
 It wasn't helpful, it felt like listening to a bad parody for thirty minutes.

 I've heard many people who speak clearly and normally transform into a screaming, voice clearing, amen calling camp meeting preacher when it's there time to preach.
 Its as if the power for the message doesn't come from the word of God but from the camp meeting style they grew up listening to.
-You begin to wander if they think the apostle Paul and Peter spoke in a southern accent, cleared their throat constantly, and shouted "can I get an amen?" over and over.
+You begin to wander if they think the apostle Paul and Peter spoke in an exagerated southern accent, cleared their throat constantly, and shouted "can I get an amen?" over and over.

-These amazing transformations are almost never an upgrade.
-Rarely do they improve a person's ability to communicate.
-Usually, they are a distraction and make the message seem less serious.
+These transformations are almost never an upgrade.
+Rarely do they improve a person's ability to communicate.   **A fake persona usually goes with a fake message.** These personality transformations are a distraction and make the message seem less serious.

-The best preachers I know are the ones whose preaching persona matches their regular persona.
-When they mount the pulpit and preach a message, it is like their personality comes alive and is magnified.
-Their personalities don't change in the pulpit, they are just magnified.
-They are very much themselves in the pulpit.
+**The best preachers I know are the ones whose preaching persona matches their regular persona.**  When they mount the pulpit and preach a message, it is like their personality comes alive and is magnified.
+Rather than changing when they preach, they become more of themselves in the pulpit.

-God called you, with your speaking voice, your history and your mannerisms.
+God called **you**, with your speaking voice, your history and your mannerisms.
 Be the best version of you, but be yourself.
-It doesn't help your delivery at all to try to be anything else.
+It doesn't help your delivery at all to try to be anyone else.

 ### Look up.